farhan-3alam/farhan-3alam.github.io/README.md

 <center>
 <figure>
 <img src="partition-of-india-1947.jpg" alt="Map of India Partition after 1947">
-<figcaption style="color: lightgray;">A map of the Indian Partition in 1947, with India in orange and Pakistan in green</figcaption>
+<figcaption style="color: gray;">A map of the Indian Partition in 1947, with India in orange and Pakistan in green</figcaption>
 </figure>
 </center>